Trump embraces muddled Biden 'endorsement,' as concerns mount over former VP's competence

 And, last summer, The New York Times reported that many Biden associates and insiders were doubting with "significant unease" whether he would be too old to serve as an effective candidate.

+Meanwhile, reports have emerged that the format for the next presidential debate will allow Biden and his opponent to sit down -- prompting the Sanders campaign to suggest Biden is getting favorable treatment.

+“Why does Joe Biden not want to stand toe-to-toe with Sen. Sanders on the debate stage March 15 and have an opportunity to defend his record and articulate his vision for the future?”
+Jeff Weaver, Sanders’ senior adviser, told Politico.

-For now, though, Biden is largely basking in the support of a unified Democratic Party -- even picking up the endorsement of Sen. Kamala Harris, D-Calif., who just last year accused Biden of supporting what she called racist policies that affected her personally.
+For now, though, Biden is largely basking in the support of a mostly unified Democratic Party -- even picking up the endorsement of Sen. Kamala Harris, D-Calif., who just last year accused Biden of supporting what she called racist policies that affected her personally.

 "There is no one better prepared than Joe to steer our nation through these turbulent times, and restore truth, honor, and decency to the Oval Office," Harris said in a statement Sunday.
 "He is kind and endlessly caring, and he truly listens to the American people."